 If you’ve requested olives, this should be the question that follows.
 A ‘dirty’ martini is with olives and some olive brine.
 I tend to shy away from them unless I know the bar and the barman (bar person?).
 There is nothing worse than brine from a jar that’s been in a refrigerator for months, as Lara recently discovered at a Siem Reap bar that shall remain nameless.

 If you’re not a martini fan or a cocktail lover, I expect you might also have a few questions for me…

 So what makes a martini special?

-A martini makes everything right in the world, although Lara would say the same about a negroni.
-But you know when you’ve had one of those days when you hate your boss, you hate your life, or you’re just wondering what it all means?
+A martini makes everything right in the world, although Lara would say the same about a negroni — both are drinks for adults.
+But you know, when you’ve had one of those days when you hate your boss, you hate your life, or you’re just wondering what it all means?
 A martini might not provide all the answers, but by the second one it will certainly make you loose enough to not care for a few hours.
 Just don’t go for a third…

 Why is two enough?

 A martini is alcohol on alcohol with no respite.
 One before dinner and one after — if you still require one for medicinal purposes — is optimal.